eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/connect.md

 sidebar_position: 4
 ---

-The `Connect Chapter` describes step by step **how to setup your local enviroment** of your own data space including a kubernetes cluster, services, networking and security.
+The `Connect Chapter` describes step by step **how to setup your local environment** of your own data space including a kubernetes cluster, services, networking and security.

 :::info